TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Copyright (c) 2009, The Daily Caller, Inc.

 Will Joe Biden’s laughs be the new Al Gore sighs?
 12:16 AM 10/12/2012 Who ‘won’ the vice presidential debate?
 There are two possible media narratives… 10:30 PM 10/11/2012 Obama’s got drama now 4:22 PM 10/12/2012 The Case for Paranoia 8:47 AM 10/11/2012 Biden’s Benghazi claim: Is he lying, or is the Obama administration really this incompetent?
 1:54 PM 10/12/2012 Caption this: Biden is nuts 11:57 AM 10/12/2012 The great many facial expressions of Joe Biden \[SLIDESHOW\] 4:28 PM 10/11/2012 Meet the one percent of American colleges and universities \[SLIDESHOW\] 6:56 PM 10/10/2012 Study: Female GOP politicians are better looking than liberal politicians \[SLIDESHOW\] 2:19 AM 10/10/2012 10 women hotter than Mila Kunis \[SLIDESHOW\] 3:20 PM 10/08/2012 See More Got racism?
-6:58 PM 10/10/2012 MSNBC’s motto: ‘Lean racist’ 5:13 PM 10/03/2012 Ask Matt Labash: Dare not to dream — an anti-political rant 10:39 PM 08/20/2012 Ask Matt Labash: The Daily Caller interns strike back 1:21 AM 08/09/2012 Leaders with Ginni Thomas: Scott Taylor, OPSEC 8:28 PM 10/07/2012 Former SEAL: Obama campaign has ‘exploited the military’ \[VIDEO\] 12:05 PM 10/07/2012 Videos Sections
+6:58 PM 10/10/2012 MSNBC’s motto: ‘Lean racist’ 5:13 PM 10/03/2012 Ask Matt Labash: Dare not to dream — an anti-political rant 10:39 PM 08/20/2012 Ask Matt Labash: The Daily Caller interns strike back 1:21 AM 08/09/2012 Gingrich calls out Rove super PAC, NRSC for abandoning Akin \[VIDEO\] 5:58 AM 10/14/2012 Leaders with Ginni Thomas: Scott Taylor, OPSEC 8:28 PM 10/07/2012 Videos Sections

 *   2012 Elections
 *   Politics